clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

     You can alternatively use a different kernel variant as the base for modification.
     For a list of kernel package names which you can clone instead, see the `clearlinux-pkgs GitHub`_.

+    The latest version of the |CL| kernel package is pulled as a starting point.
+An older version can pulled by switching to different git tag with :command:`git checkout tag/${TAG_NAME}` tag.

 Change the kernel version
 =========================